DeLuks2006/deluks2006.github.io/content/posts/the-ELF-format-III.md

 But first lets clear up how sections are even used by the linker.
 When statically linking a binary, the structure allows multiple object files to be fused together into a single executable by the linker.
-When the binary is then loaded into memory,the loader uses this information to place each section into the appropriate memory region.
+When the binary is then loaded into memory, the loader uses this information to place each segment (and thus each section) into the appropriate memory region.
 In the case of dynamic linking, information such as references to the libraries we use are stored, so that the loader can resolve them during the runtime.
 This not only allows for more efficient memory usage but also reduces redundancy.

 ### Object Files (`.o`)